-When a fire is detected, the detector delays the execution of the alarm outputs by the configured time period.
+When a flame is detected, the flame detector delays the execution of the alarm outputs up to the configured period.
 After this time delay, the detector re-evaluates the situation.
-If a fire is still detected the alarm outputs are activated.
+If a flame is still detected the alarm outputs are activated.